New Text Messaging System

 Spoken language is taught via a variety of speaking and listening activities, including group collaboration and drama work throughout the school.
 Children develop confidence in explaining, justifying and experimenting with their ideas; deepening their understanding and providing a wonderful platform on which to build creative writing opportunities.

 The school has an excellent range of reading materials to suit different ages, abilities and interests.
-Books are banded to suit the reading ability and interest age of the pupils in school.
+Books are colour banded to suit the reading ability and interest age of the pupils in school.
 This allows pupils to read from a range of authors and schemes.
 Children read regularly with an adult, within a small guided group, concentrating on the enjoyment, understanding and response to a particular book or extract.
-A large variety of Guided Reading books allow all classes in school to complete a Guided Reading session and follow up work daily.
+A large variety of Guided Reading books allow all classes in school to complete a Reading Rocks session and follow up work daily.